Child support is awarded when the parents of children are living separate and apart from one another.

 When determining the amount of child support that should be paid, the court will consider a number of different factors such as day-care expenses, medical needs of the child and health insurance costs.

 The court uses a basic child support schedule and worksheet to calculate the amount of support that is necessary for the children.
 However, the court may order an amount of child support that deviates or is different from the amount of child support calculated using the basic child support schedule.
 A lawyer could assist you in achieving the proper amount of child support that you feel is necessary in your situation.

 Child support is paid to the Child Support Enforcement Agency (CSEA).
 The CSEA is set up so that parents do not have to arrange to make payments directly to one another.
 Instead, parents who have a child support obligation will make their payments to CSEA who distributes the support to the other parent.

-Whether you need to initiate child support payments, modify a current child support order, or defend yourself for failing to make child support payments, Attorneys Heather Johnston and Eli Heller, family law attorneys in our firm, can represent you in that matter.
-They handle all issues relating to Domestic Relations and Child Support in Portage County and Summit County.
+Whether you need to initiate child support payments, modify a current child support order, or defend yourself for failing to make child support payments, Attorney Heather Johnston, family law specialist and attorney in our firm, can represent you in that matter.
+She handles all issues relating to Domestic Relations and Child Support in Portage County and Summit County.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUIlawyer, a family law lawyer or wills, probate, trusts and estate planning lawyer, nor formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.